 For now, human capital is integral to the growth of private enterprises.
 Your employees are one of the most significant investments you will take on, so ensure you are making the right choices.

 7. Outsource When You Need To

 Similar to automation, outsourcing has acquired something of a negative reputation among consumers.
 Many people believe that it only involves shipping jobs – and even entire operations – to tax-haven jurisdictions or locations with low labour costs.
 But outsourcing can consist of merely tapping the services of a different firm – perhaps within your city or country – because it allows your personnel to concentrate on the bigger picture.

-Whether it is answering telephone calls (an answering service) or processing payroll (a payroll processing service), you can ensure that your workers' time is being better-utilised on tasks that will grow the startup – not waste value.
+Whether it is answering telephone calls or processing your HR requirements, you can ensure that your workers' time is being better-utilised on tasks that will grow the startup – not waste value.

 8. Never Cut Corners

 Many companies with ambitions of scaling make the mistake of trimming what they perceive as their fat.
 Entrepreneurs have the right intentions because they want to pad the bottom line with their newfound business.
 Unfortunately, though, the cutting of corners will eventually affect your product or service and become noticeable to your customer base.
 This is not the way to scale.
 As tempting as it is to push growth in this way, you will only diminish your brand's integrity, principles and reputation.

 Are you weak if you ask for assistance?
 Not at all.
 It is time to erase this outlook from your mind.
 You will not grow and learn from your mistakes if you choose to refrain from asking for assistance.

 As Steve Jobs explained in a 1994 interview: "I've never found anybody who didn't want to help me when I've asked them for help.
 Most people never pick up the phone and call; most people never ask.
 And that's what separates, sometimes, the people that do things from the people that just dream about them.
 You gotta act."